Non-Local Graph Neural Networks

-The remaining question is how to make sure that the attention-guided sorting pushes distant but informative nodes together.
-The short answer is that it is not necessary to guarantee this, as the requirement of non-local aggregation depends on the concrete graphs.
+Also, note that the requirement of non-local aggregation depends on the concrete graphs.
 In fact, our proposed framework grants GNNs the ability of non-local aggregation but lets the end-to-end training process determine whether to use non-local information.
-The back-propagation from the supervised loss will tune the calibration vector $c$ and encourage $\hat{z}_i$ to capture useful information that is not encoded by $z_i$.
+The back-propagation from the supervised loss will tune the calibration vector $c$ effectively and encourage $\hat{z}_i$ to capture useful information that is not encoded by $z_i$.
 In the case of disassortative graphs, $\hat{z}_i$ usually needs to aggregate information from distant but informative nodes.
-Hence, the calibration vector $c$ tends to arrange the attention-guided sorting to put distant but informative nodes together.
+Hence, the calibration vector $c$ tends to arrange the attention-guided sorting to put distant but informative nodes together, as demonstrated experimentally in Section~\ref{sec:exp_visualize}.
 On the other hand, nodes within the local neighborhood are usually much more informative than distant nodes in assortative graphs.
 In this situation, $\hat{z}_i$ may simply perform local aggregation that is similar to GNNs.

-In Section~\ref{sec:exp}, we demonstrate the effectiveness of our proposed non-local aggregation framework on six disassortative graph datasets.
-In particular, we achieve the state-of-the-art performance on all the datasets with significant improvements over previous methods.